BoilerUpload - NCAA Tournament Midwest Region: Purdue will play Grambling State on Friday

 NCAA Tournament Midwest Region: Purdue will play Grambling State on Friday

+"And just figure out how we can throw the whole house, the kitchen, the whatever at Zach Edey.

-"We gotta throw the whole kitchen, the house, the backyard at Zach Edey," were the words of Grambling State head coach Donte Jackson just a few seconds after his team knocked off Montana State in overtime to get the chance to play #1 seed Purdue on Friday night.
+"Just figure out how we can throw the whole house, the kitchen, the whatever at Zach Edey," were the words of Grambling State head coach Donte Jackson just a few seconds after his team knocked off Montana State in overtime to get the chance to play #1 seed Purdue on Friday night.

 Grambling State had never made the NCAA Tournament in program history before this season.
 It's now won a #16-#16 play-in game, knocking off Montana State 88-81 in overtime.